 When an applicant adds POD (pay on death) to a bank account or TOD (transfer on death) to a brokerage account, it does not affect how Medicaid views those funds for eligibility purposes.
 That is because POD and TOD only name beneficiaries indicating who receives ownership of the account after the current owner’s death.
 The applicant/owner continues to have complete ownership of the account during their life and can withdraw the entire account at any time.

 Joint Accounts, Marriage and Medicaid

-When one spouse applies for Medicaid, the state will tally up all countable assets, regardless of whether they are titled in the husband’s sole name, in the wife’s sole name or in joint names.
-It makes no difference how bank accounts are titled between a husband and wife at the time of application for Medicaid.
+When one spouse applies for Medicaid, the state will tally up all countable assets, regardless of whether they are titled individually or jointly.
+It makes no difference how bank accounts are titled between a married couple at the time of application for Medicaid.
 This total is used to calculate the amount of assets a community spouse is permitted to keep within annually set guidelines.